 Power Generation Turbines

-For NOx, the BACT analysis did not find that installation of SCR was cost-effective to reduce NOx emissions below 9 ppmv.
-The cost-effectiveness of this control option was approximately $28,000 per ton of NOx, which is in excess of the ADEC-recommended upper bound cost-effectiveness threshold of $10,000 per ton.
+For NOx, the installation of Dry low NOx (DLN) plus Selective Catalytic Reduction (SCR) was voluntarily identified as the control measure to reduce NOx emissions below 2 parts per million by volume (PPMV)..

 For CO, catalyst controls are recommended given the prevalence of this technology employed at other Alaska and comparable liquefaction facilities.